 Adding amendments to a store-bought potting mix is a great way to improve drainage and add oxygen to your indoor plants.
 Amendments like perlite, pumice, bark, and similar help create macro pores in the soil.
 Macro pores contain oxygen.
 Roots need oxygen.
 More oxygen for roots equals a sturdier, happier plant with more resilience to pests and diseases.

 Watermelon Peperomia is a tropical plant originating from South America, and according to the University of Georgia Extension, it is used to 25% to 50% humidity in its natural habitat.
 However, it tolerates lower humidity levels, like most tropical houseplants.
 Since the plant grows inside the room of your home or office, humidity won’t be a problem.

 Watermelon Peperomia prefers temperatures between 65°F (18°C) and 75F (24°C), according to the University of Georgia Extension, but it will tolerate temperatures down to 55°F (13°C).
 Make sure to protect your houseplant from cold drafts during winter.

-To fertilize Watermelon Peperomia, use a high-quality liquid fertilizer like Dyna Gro Foliage Pro.
-Mix 1/4 teaspoon of Dyna Gro to each gallon of water and use with every watering.
+To fertilize Watermelon Peperomia, use a high-quality liquid fertilizer like the Sill fertilizer.
+Mix 1 teaspoon of the fertilizer with a gallon of water and use once a month.
 You don’t have to wait for the growing season in the spring and summer months to fertilize it.
 As long as your plant is actively growing, you can fertilize it.

 If your Watermelon Peperomia plant is healthy and thriving, and you repot it once a year, it is not necessary to fertilize it.
 Annual repotting will provide a sufficient amount of nutrients.
 You can give it a boost if you want to.

 Whichever plant fertilizer you decide to use, carefully follow the manufacturer’s instructions.
 Different fertilizers will have different usage instructions and application frequencies.

 Repotting Your Watermelon Peperomia: